DWXI-AM

-DWXI (1314 AM) is a radio station owned and operated by Delta Broadcasting System, the media arm of El Shaddai in the Philippines.
+DWXI (1314 AM) is a religious AM radio station owned and operated by Delta Broadcasting System, the media arm of El Shaddai in the Philippines.
 The station's studio is located at the 7th Floor, Queensway Commercial Tower, 118 Amorsolo St., Legaspi Village, Makati, while its transmitter is located along Gen. Alvarez St., Brgy.
 San Rafael III, Noveleta.
-It operates Weekdays from 4:00 AM to 12:00 MN, Saturdays from 5:00 AM to 12:00 MN, and Sundays from 5:00 AM to 11:30 PM.
-It also broadcasts 24 hours on special occasions especially during overnight celebrations.
+It operates Mondays to Sundays from 4:00 AM to 12:00 MN.
+It also broadcasts 24 hours on special occasions, especially during overnight celebrations.

 As of Q4 2022, DWXI is the 4th most-listened to AM radio station (and #1 among religious radio stations) in Metro Manila, based on a survey commissioned by Kantar Media Philippines and Kapisanan ng mga Brodkaster ng Pilipinas.

 History

-DZSA was born in the late 1960s.
-Ernie Baron was part of the anchors of the fledgling station, before he returned to ABS-CBN in 1986.
-The station then aired an OPM format dubbed as Himpilang Sariling Atin.
+DZSA was established on May 5, 1968.
+The station then aired an OPM format, dubbed as Himpilang Sariling Atin.
+Ernie Baron was among the anchors of the fledgling station, before he returned to ABS-CBN in 1986.
 It was then broadcasting on 1230 kHz until 1978, when it transferred to the present frequency of 1314 kHz, adopting the 9 kHz spacing for AM Broadcasting.